lineCode/UnrealEasyCamera/README.md

 For manuals of ***EasyCamera***, please refer to the [Manuals Of EasyCamera](Docs/ManualsOfEasyCamera.md) page.
 This page will guide you through the basic uses and advanced features of **EasyCamera**, and it will also give you some examples showcasing what it can do and how to basically set up your own cameras.

-You can also go to the [Gitbook page](https://sulleyyys-organization.gitbook.io/manuals-of-easycamera/) for a better reading experience,.
+You can also go to the [Gitbook page](https://sulleyyys-organization.gitbook.io/manuals-of-easycamera/) for a better reading experience.

+TODOs for version *alpha*:

+- A better implementation to receive input for **ControlAim**.
+- Implment *AimAssistExtension*.